Compare Flexible ISAs

 Will I be charged for an ISA?

-A Stocks and Shares ISA provider will charge an ongoing, annual platform fee as well as some ad hoc charges.
+A Stocks and Shares ISA provider will charge an ongoing, annual platform fee and some ad hoc charges.

 A Cash ISA could also charge if you withdraw money before the end of a fixed-term investment.